pmemoli/Data-Science-Thesis/notebook.md

 With the three entropy based metrics.
 All that's left is running it on all the relevant datasets and computing the results.

 TODO: Run the evaluations and present them in a cute way.

+## August 21th 2025:

+I'm running helm lite with 100 instances per dataset on the phi 3.5 model.

+helm-run --conf-paths src/eval-engine/src/helm/benchmark/presentation/run_entries_lite.conf \
+ --models-to-run microsoft/phi-3.5-mini-instruct \
+ --suite helm-lite-naive \
+ --output-path src/data/helm/ \
+ --max-eval-instances 100

+And also introduced a "max nll" metric that is just the maximum NLL across the generated sequence.

+I'm gonna need to use an external VERY SMALL llm agent to parse the results, I can just use whatever is reported as a placeholder in the meanwhile.

+Successfully ran everything except for math, raft, quac and natural_qa.

+To test math:

+helm-run --run-entries math:model=microsoft/phi-3.5-mini-instruct,subject=number_theory,level=1,use_chain_of_thought=True \
+ --suite test \
+ --output-path src/data/helm/ \
+ --max-eval-instances 10

+To test natural_qa:

+helm-run --run-entries natural_qa:model=microsoft/phi-3.5-mini-instruct,mode=openbook_longans,output_format_instructions=natural_qa \
+ --suite test \
+ --output-path src/data/helm/ \
+ --max-eval-instances 10

+Cool, fixed!
+Now running everything on a differnent config file for instruct models:

+helm-run --conf-paths src/eval-engine/src/helm/benchmark/presentation/run_entries_lite_20240424_instruct.conf \
+ --models-to-run microsoft/phi-3.5-mini-instruct \
+ --suite helm-lite-instruct \
+ --output-path src/data/helm/ \
+ --max-eval-instances 100

+Tomorrow I want to have an actual table of results.
+The work is most likely going to just be presenting the results from today and possibly re-running on some scenarios that were not able to run.

+After that: Either implement ASEU or the domain clustering algorithm.
+Gonna talk it with my director.

+Had errors on:

+natural_qa:mode=openbook_longans,model=microsoft_phi-3.5-mini-instruct
+med_qa:model=microsoft_phi-3.5-mini-instruct

+Trying to run them with:

+helm-run --run-entries natural_qa:mode=openbook_longans,model=microsoft/phi-3.5-mini-instruct \
+ --suite helm-lite-instruct \
+ --output-path src/data/helm/ \
+ --num-threads 1 \
+ --max-eval-instances 100

+Which was unsuccesful...

+helm-run --run-entries med_qa:model=microsoft/phi-3.5-mini-instruct \
+ --suite helm-lite-instruct \
+ --output-path src/data/helm/ \
+ --max-eval-instances 100

+Which worked!
+I have enough to process the results.